nginxinc/kubernetes-ingress/docs/content/intro/nginx-ingress-controllers.md

 Notes:

-*1 -- The configuration templates that are used by the Ingress controllers to generate NGINX configuration are different.
-As a result, for the same Ingress resource the generated NGINX configuration files are different from one Ingress controller to the other, which in turn means that in some cases the behavior of NGINX can be different as well.
+*1 -- The configuration templates that are used by the Ingress Controllers to generate NGINX configuration are different.
+As a result, for the same Ingress resource the generated NGINX configuration files are different from one Ingress Controller to the other, which in turn means that in some cases the behavior of NGINX can be different as well.

-*2 -- Because the command-line arguments are different, it is not possible to use the same deployment manifest for deploying the Ingress controllers.
+*2 -- Because the command-line arguments are different, it is not possible to use the same deployment manifest for deploying the Ingress Controllers.

 ## How to Swap an Ingress Controller

-If you decide to swap an Ingress controller implementation, be prepared to deal with the differences that were mentioned in the previous section.
+If you decide to swap an Ingress Controller implementation, be prepared to deal with the differences that were mentioned in the previous section.
 At minimum, you need to start using a different deployment manifest.